 In 2013 Phronesis began the year touring in Australia, Scandinavia, Germany, Switzerland and the UK.
 They returned to North America in the summer to perform at Montreal, Vancouver and Edmonton jazz festivals in Canada and Rochester Jazz Festival and the Jazz Standard NY in the USA.
-In September the trio toured on the West Coast of the USA for the first time, including two performances at the Monterey Jazz Festival, and in October they repeated their extraordinary ‘Pitch Black’ project for three shows in Belgium.
+In September the trio toured on the West Coast of the USA for the first time, including two performances at the Monterey Jazz Festival, and in October they repeated their extraordinary ‘Pitch Black’ project over three shows in Belgium.
 The trio recorded their fifth album of brand new material, live in the round, over three sold out EFG London Jazz Festival performances in November.
-In April 2014, they released ‘Life To Everything’ on Edition Records to huge critical acclaim from the international press.
+The album, titled ‘Life to Everything’ was released in April 2014 on Edition Records.